-These small robots don’t like each other, or the walls of their enclosure, and they certainly don’t like humans.
+These Antisocial Swarm Robots don’t like each other, or the walls of their enclosure, and they certainly don’t like humans.

 As part of the Digital (Dis)connections: Ai Weiwei Late event at the Royal Academy of Art, Alex May and Anna Dumitriu exhibited their robot companion HARR1 (Humanoid Art Research Robot #1) who delighted visitors by getting bored of them (read more here) and a pen of small robots that continuously circled around and bumped into each other.

 These ‘antisocial swarm robots’ had been programmed to use their ultrasound detectors to measure if any physical object was in their ‘personal space’ and if found, they turned and moved around to try and get away from it.
 They didn’t like each other, the walls of the pen, or the visitors efforts to interact with them.

 While the code running on each robot was the same, the emergent behaviour became complex, almost predatory, as robots who bumped into each other in their attempts to get away from something else managed to disable each other by shorting out the exposed electrical connections on the circuit boards.
 On more than one occasion, a robot would lose one of its ultrasound ‘eyes’ in a collision with another.